Fire Ant Control

 FIRE ANTS HABITAT

-Southern United States from Maryland to Texas, California and New Mexico.
+Southern United States from Maryland to Texas, California, and New Mexico fire ant control is necessary for all surrounding areas.

-Fire ants usually nest in loose soil but can be found in woodwork, masonry, water heater cabinets, crawl spaces, or stones. and from the exterior it can resemble gopher diggings.
+Fire ants usually nest in loose soil but can be found in woodwork, masonry, water heater cabinets, crawl spaces, or stones.
+Including the exterior, also it can resemble gopher diggings.
 Their mounds do not have a hole in the center but access from tunnels underground.
 When the mounds are disturbed, workers will come out and sting aggressively.
 Flooding can cause colonies to leave their mounds and float until they reach land to establish a new mound.

 PEST THREAT LEVEL